-Note that when an organisation manufacturers product containing physical Better Cotton, conventional cotton and a non-cotton fibre, it should be clear whether their declared percentage of physical Better Cotton in sales records is with respect to Better Cotton % of the total blend or total cotton content.
-They should also be consistent in how they calculate declared percentages.
+Note that when an organisation sells product containing physical Better Cotton, conventional cotton and a non-cotton fibre, it should be clear whether their declared percentage of physical Better Cotton in sales records is with respect to Better Cotton % of the total blend or total cotton content.
+The organisation should also be consistent in how they calculate declared percentages.